 In all likelihood, you will need to change or edit some of the objects you have drawn or mapped.
-To begin this process, you need to make the layer that you want to change editable (on the Map menu, click Layer Control).
+To begin this process, you need to make the layer that you want to change editable (on the Map menu, click Layer Control, and then click the Editable icon for the layer).